Create a sweet honey pot centerpiece for baby showers, birthday parties or special events!

 I ended up making all of my stakes two Popsicle sticks tall so they would poke out of the top of the flower arrangement.

-Step Four: Fill your pot with real flowers or fake flowers.
+Step Four: Fill your pot yellow flowers to look like honey.

 I noted above that the terra cotta pot will sweat when filled with water.
 It took a few hours for mine to start sweating, but I made sure to place it on a trivet.
 If you don’t want to worry about water marks there are a few things you could do.
 You can use fake flowers, use a smaller pot inside the terra cotta pot that the flowers are actually sitting in, or you could use a different type of pot – like a ceramic or glass pot.